Timeline

 2012

-Worldā€™s Largest Lollipop
+Worldā€™s Largest Lollypop

 On July 18th, Guinness World Records declared Seeā€™s chocolate lollypop the World's Largest.
 The giant confection, weighing over 7,000 pounds, was equal to 145,000 normal See's lollypops!